Steam-Bot-Basics/steambot-guide-node/Chapter 1 - Basics/Chapter 1.4 - Errors and Issues/README.md

-# Chapter 1.5 - Errors
+# Chapter 1.4 - Errors and Issues

 When coding a new project, I often get across errors, and it sometimes takes long to solve them but some might be fixed in just 5 minutes.